 - FDIC insurance: While a bank failure is unlikely, it’s certainly a possibility.
 For this reason, you should choose a bank that’s insured by the Federal Deposit Insurance Corporation.

-- Customer service: Chances are you’ll have a question or concern at some point in time.
+- Customer service: Chances are you’ll have a question or concern at some point.
 Find a bank that offers excellent customer service and gives you multiple ways to go about receiving it.

 Bottom Line